JC3/dayton2audacity/README.md

 ## windows + bash + pipes

-if you happen to be running this in bash on windows and piping the output to something else, and you get an error `stdout is not a tty`, run it with "node.exe" instead of just "node".
+if you happen to be running this as `node dayton2audacity.js` (i.e. not installed) in bash on windows and piping the output to something else, and you get an error `stdout is not a tty`, run it with "node.exe" instead of just "node".

 this is weirdness that i can't explain, but it applies to all applications run from bash on windows ([see this](https://stackoverflow.com/a/62532536)).